kittymagician/COVID-19-Emergency-Response-Hub/README.md

 # Dependencies

-Flask, Flask-WTF, flask-sqlalchemy, flask-user, twilio, web pages call out to a CDN for Bootstrap.
+Flask, Flask-WTF, flask-sqlalchemy, flask-user, twilio, web pages call out to a CDN for Bootstrap and Cloudflare CDN for fontawesome icons.

 # Installation